-Can momentary discomfort, when caused by stepping out of one’s comfort zone to try new things, lead to greater long-term well-being?
+Does momentary discomfort caused by stepping out of one’s comfort zone to try new things lead to greater long-term well-being?
 If yes, many are averse to this – but the long-term benefits may outweigh short-term discomforts.
 No pain, no gain!

-Hypothesis: We predicted that interventions which cause people to stray from their typical routine would result in temporary negative moods or heightened levels of anxiety.
-In spite of this, we thought that these same experiences would be remembered fondly over time, and even improve overall well-being in the long term.
+We predicted that interventions that cause people to stray from their typical routine would result in temporary negative moods or heightened levels of anxiety.
+In spite of this, we thought that these same experiences would be remembered fondly over time, and potentially even improve long term well-being.

-Experiment: We assigned subjects to one of two conditions in an app we created called (sample) size matters.
-In the treatment condition participants received specific instructions at the beginning of each day oriented around trying new experiences.
-These instructions provided challenges getting people to try something new, increase their activity, foster social bonds, or eat healthy.
-Those in the control condition received no instructions each morning.
+We assigned participants to one of two conditions in an app we created called (sample) size matters.
+In the treatment condition, users were provided instructions that encouraged them to try something new, increase their activity, foster social bonds, or eat healthy.
+Control condition participants received no instructions each morning.
 Participants in both conditions were asked to track their mood throughout each day at randomly selected times and to report their overall well-being once a week.

-Results: We found that those in the treatment condition were less happy on a day to day basis than those in the control condition.
+Those in the treatment condition were less happy on a day-to-day basis than those in the control condition.
 However, we found that on a weekly basis, there was no significant difference in life satisfaction.